-“An honest evaluation of your business is like an honest look at the standards you set for yourself.”
+“An evaluation of your business is like an honest look at the standards you set for yourself.”

 Feedback is your most valuable tool here.
 Identify which areas need improvement and address these concerns head on.

 This hands-on approach earns us greater employee trust and pays dividends when it comes recruiting.

 “Consistent communication from leadership instills passion for the company’s mission and direction.”

-Look to continually gauge the success of these feedback channels.
+Always look to gauge the success of these feedback channels.
 Set appropriate metrics ahead of time so that you can measure the level of employee engagement.

-Employees want to feel happy and valued at work, so finding ways to highlight both individual and team successes is an essential part of building a supportive culture.
+Employees want to feel happy and valued at work.
+So finding ways to highlight both individual and team successes is an essential part of building a supportive culture.
 Encourage promotions, celebrate work anniversaries, and recognize personal and team achievements.